The Strength and Balance of Building Materials

 Mixing Materials and Opening Sightlines

 Because of this, stainless steel cables, fittings, and hardware are ideal for commercial applications where strength is essential, including beauty and open sightlines.
 For example, a boardwalk design at the Houston Audubon Society required the walkway to be unique using a camouflage design to not detract from bird watching.
 Ultra-tec cable, fittings, and hardware was specified to blend in with the surrounding vegetation.

 Strength in materials can create a visual juxtaposition, particularly in all-purpose or common areas.
 Like stainless steel and glass, mixing materials can turn a visually mundane place into a fresh and modern vibe.
 The metal offers a solid balance to glass, a more delicate material that brings light, energy, and transparency to a room.

 A recently completed office building in a high-rise building in downtown Houston features cable railings for the interconnected stair system used by occupants’ employees.
 The designer specified suspended vertical cables — 55 on either side of the stairway with full-height structural glass — and it became a focal point to offer employees a sweeping view of the city from virtually all four sides of the office building.

-Next time you enter a building, cross a pedestrian bridge, or sit in your favorite sports stadium, know that material choice matters, and used thoughtfully, balance a structure from aesthetics to strength to the ambiance.
-Blending materials, colors, and varying textures to create an aesthetically pleasing, and strong, work of art.
+Next time you enter a building, cross a pedestrian bridge, or sit in your favorite sports stadium, know that material choice matters and is used thoughtfully; balance a structure from aesthetics to strength to the ambiance.
+Blending materials, colors, and varying textures create an aesthetically pleasing and robust work of art.